dbushell/dbushell-2k15/src/data/pages/working-with-clients.md

-<p class="p--large">Are you looking to get a new website of the ground, or revitalise an existing one?</p>
+📢 Are you looking to get a new website of the ground, or revitalise an existing one?

 I've worked successfully with many businesses.
 From large national organisations to small individually run start-ups.
 Here's how I can help you: